biaduque/astronomy/README.md

 _If you are already familiar with python programming, use the version "main_for_programmers.py" for the best optimization of the process._

 </br>

+## Learn more
+Check out more about the project and its documentation by checking our Wiki (https://github.com/biaduque/astronomy/wiki)